Elhebert/vue-fineuploader/README.md

 ##### Slots

-- *unamed*: child elements/components of `<delete-button>`.
+- *unamed* - child elements/components of `<delete-button>`.
 Use this for any text of graphics that you would like to display inside the rendered button.
 If the component is childless, the button will be rendered with a simple text node of "Delete".

 ##### Properties